7 October 2023

-Depressive disorder affects more than 300 million people all over the world, and is the main cause of disability.
+Depressive disorder is a disease which main sympthoms are sadness, the loss of interest, or lack of concentration.
+It affects more than 300 million people all over the world, and is the main cause of disability.
 It has nothing to do with age or social conditions.
-Sadness, the loss of interest, or lack of concentration are some of the symptoms that characterise this illness.
 It can be treated, and if treatment is followed correctly, it can lead to a remission of the disorder.
 Medication and psychotherapy is the cornerstone of the treatment.

 Depressive Disorder explained in first person

 It’s important to impress on the patient and their family that they don’t have to force themselves to feel happy, to think positive, want to do things, and be cheerful.
 This is an illness, a disorder.
 It isn’t something anybody chooses.

 A positive message, just what my doctor told me “it’ll take a while, but you won’t always feel like this, we’re here to help.”
 And it’s true; he was right.

 Depressive disorders are a group of illnesses that have the presence of pathological sadness as a symptom in common.
 In medicine the sadness symptom is defined as the presence of a more intense feeling of sorrow than expected, and persistently limits the person to be able to perform their usual activities.

 |Intensity proportional to the situation||Intensity disproportional to the situation|

 |Intensity not maintained with time||Intensity maintained with time|

 |Absence of other symptoms of depression||Presence of other symptoms of depression|

 Based on the most common symptoms, to the response to various existing treatments, and the short-term, medium-term, and long-term prognosis, the depressive disorders are divided into: